Coronavirus: American Airlines will operate cargo flights

 The first scheduled flight took off on March 20, 2020, from Dallas Fort Worth International Airport (DFW).
 It is operated by a Boeing 777-300ER, which will land on the morning of March 21, 2020 in Frankfurt (FRA).
 Will make 2 round trips DFW-FRA over four days.

-The 4 flights will carry medical equipment, telecommunications equipment, packages, online orders, electronics & appliances and mail for US military in Europe.
-A Boeing 777-300ER has 14 cargo pallet positions and can carry up to 45.4 tons of cargo.
+The 4 flights will carry medical equipment, telecommunications equipment, parcels, online orders, electronics & appliances and correspondence for the US military in Europe.
+A Boeing 777-300ER has 14 positions for cargo pallets and can carry up to 45.4 tons of cargo.
 And the 4 flights will be full.

-American Airlines will continue to transport cargo on small aircraft operating domestic and regional flights.
-This week, Amereican Airlines delivered its first delivery of COVID-19 test kits on the route from Raleigh-Durham Airport to Chicago O'Hare Airport.
+American Airlines will continue to carry cargo on small aircraft operating domestic and regional flights.
+This week, Amereican Airlines shipped its first delivery of COVID-19 test kits on Raleigh-Durham Airport - Chicago O'Hare Airport.